 San Francisco has become the first major U.S. city to ban the sale of fur clothing and products

 Last Tuesday, San Francisco became the third city in California and the largest in the U.S. to ban the sale of fur, following the footsteps of West Hollywood and Berkeley.
-According to FOX61, the ban approved by the city’s Board of Supervisors, a legislative body in the city, goes into effect the 1st of January, 2019, but retailers have until January 2020 to sell off existing inventory.
+According to FOX61, the ban approved by the city’s Board of Supervisors, a legislative body in the city, goes IGNORE INTO effect the 1st of January, 2019, but retailers have until January 2020 to sell off existing inventory.

 For years, animal rights advocates have protested against designers and local business owners who choose to showcase fur in their lineups.
 However, the fashion industry seems to finally be willing to listen.
 According to “InStyle”, in December 2018 Michael Kors will eliminate all of the fur products and Gucci officially stopped using fur with the introduction of the Spring 2018 collection.